 I spend a lot of my time in the airport, flying over 100,000 in-seat miles a year.
 If you’re a casual traveler, grabbing an overpriced beer or burger at an airport bar and grill isn’t such a big deal.
 But if you travel as much as I do, buying a burger or a beer twice a week can really add up.
-Here’s how I save money while at the airport.
+Here are my favorite ways to save at the airport.

 Buy Spirit tickets at the counter.

 Why wait until after security to save?
 I’ve written about Spirit Airlines in the past, and even how to save money when flying them.
 My biggest tip is to buy your tickets at the airport if possible.
 Spirit charges an $18 fee each way for tickets bought online, which is a significant portion of already low ticket prices.
 In 2015, I scored a $36 round trip on Spirit from Chicago to Phoenix, Arizona by booking at the airport.

 It’s not all about saving money, you should be saving time as well.
 TSA Pre-Check is $85 (or $100 if you apply for Global Entry too), and it saves me from having to spend hours standing in line behind giant families and clueless tourists while I try to get to my gate.
 As an added bonus, it also reduces the time in which you must arrive at the airport, and you don’t have to wake up at the crack of dawn to catch an early morning flight.
 You also don’t spend idle time bored in the terminal where you’re likely to spend money.
 Many credit cards pay you back for Global Entry or TSA Pre-Check, like the Chase Sapphire Reserve card.